Business Plans and Advisory Assistance for Start-Ups and Existing Operations

 Begin by writing your plan to the best of your ability as many entrepreneurs and business owners do.
 If you feel you need assistance, we recommend you contact one of the organizations below.
 They have experienced counselors who can review your plan, offer their assistance, guidance and suggestions to get you ready to apply for financing.

-Here are two outstanding resources for getting experienced reviews and guidance as you create your plan.
+Here are three outstanding resources for getting experienced reviews and guidance as you create your plan.
 These organizations provide free consulting to small business owners but the advisors and mentors will not write your plan for you.
 Use these services to be sure what you have created makes sense to someone with significant business experience.
+These organizations also provide business counseling and advice on topics beyond plans.

 The CT Small Business Development Center (SBDC) has full-time paid advisors dedicated to helping small business owners start and grow successfully.